munkyfoot/botty-mcbotface/README.md

 - **Ping**: Simple health check

 ### Memory System
-The bot can maintain its own long-term memory per channel:
+The bot can maintain its own long-term memory per server (or per DM for direct messages):
 - **Save memories**: Remember interesting facts, user preferences, running jokes
 - **List memories**: Review what it has remembered
 - **Update memories**: Correct or expand existing memories